Syria says three "terrorists" confessed

 Syria has met their call for a new government and political reforms with a brutal, violent crackdown, opposition activists say.

 The LCC on Wednesday reported raids, the burning of homes, random arrests and more throughout the country.
 Ambulances were prevented from aiding the wounded in some places, the group said.

 The Tuesday attack on the U.N. convoy took place around the same time government forces fired on a nearby funeral procession, according to opposition activists.

-At least 23 people were killed and 100 were injured in that attack, said the opposition group Avaaz.
+Twenty-three people were killed and 100 were injured in that attack, Avaaz, one of the groups, said.